Top 5 reasons billionaires are bad for the economy

 Millions of people are being forced deeper into poverty as the ultra-rich increase their wealth.

 As global elites gather this week in the ski resort town of Davos, Switzerland, for the annual World Economic Forum, our global context couldn’t be more alarming.
-For the first time in 25 years, extreme wealth and extreme poverty have increased at the same time.
+Billionaire wealth has risen three times faster in 2024 than 2023, while it could take over a century to end poverty at current rates.

-People in the US and around the world struggle to pay the high costs of food, gas, and other necessities, yet over the past two years, the richest 1% have secured nearly twice as much wealth as the rest of the world combined.
+People in the U.S. and around the world are struggling to pay the high costs of food, gas, and other necessities, yet in 2024, total billionaire wealth increased by $2 trillion, with 204 new billionaires created.
 How is this possible?

-Our new report, “Survival of the Richest,” delves into the concerning increase in billionaire wealth since 2020, and how this increase is pushing more people further into poverty.
+Our new report, “Takers not Makers,” delves into the concerning increase in billionaire wealth, and how this increase is pushing more people further into poverty.

 In short, billionaires are bad for the economy.
 How bad?
 Check out these top five ways: